 - Rain sensors

 - Soil moisture sensors

 It’s difficult to put an exact number on just how much you save in the long run by making your home eco-friendly.
-But the U.S. Green Building Council (USGBC) gives us a number of statistics that suggest how significant that savings could become.
+But the U.S. Green Building Council (USGBC) gives us a number of statistics that suggest how significant your savings could become.
+According to the USGBC:

 - The average household spends $2,150 per year on energy bills, so consider how much you could lower costs with a significant reduction in energy use.

 - More than half of consumers rank energy-efficient properties as a top requirement when purchasing a home.